J. Cafesin’s

 “Thanks,” I mumble, resisting the urge to flip it off.
 It takes off in hot pursuit of someone else to harass.

 Make it to Stanford without getting tagged again.
 I’m probably the youngest in all my classes, though it’s hard to tell.
-Especially with me at almost six feet, with a shadow of facial hair, which I don’t shave so no one marks me for a kid.
+Especially with me, since I’m almost six feet, with a shadow of facial hair, which I don’t shave so no one marks me for a kid.

 “It isn’t totally working yet,” Vijay says, soft Indian accent.
 “But it is learning.”
 We sit at a table outside.
 “I hacked Chatter and InstaPin.
 Endless training data.
 My ‘Empath,‘ that’s what I call it, can now detect mood changes in real time.”

-“Cool,” I say, instead of deflating his derivative idea.
+“Cool,” I say, instead of calling out his derivative software.
 Emotional classifiers have been around for decades.
 “So, what do ya wanna do with your Empath?”

 “Sell it to advertisers, of course.
 Depressed?
 Buy our energy drink.
 Feeling empty?
 We’ve got a sale for you!”

-“Harsh, dude.”
-Can’t help shaking my head.
+I can’t help shaking my head.
 “But we’re all ad blind now.
-Everyone knows we’re being targeted and ignore the assault for the most part.”
+Everyone knows we’re being targeted and most of us ignore the assault.”

 “Yes.
 Yes.
 Everyone thinks advertising doesn’t affect them.
 Of course it does.
-None of us are immune to every device we own telling us how to think.
-Even what to believe in.
-Get behind what people feel in the moment, and they’ll buy into all kinds of crap.
-Hope is an enticing siren,” he says, followed by a smug grin.
+None of us are immune to every device we own telling us what we need, what to wear, say, think, how to act, even what to believe in.
+Get behind what people feel in the moment, and with the right marketing we’ll buy into all kinds of crap.” he says, followed by a smug grin.

 “Not quite.
 The NIH is modeling an adult brain, inputting controlled responses.
 My software learns from first principal, like a child’s brain does.
-I call it Drew, after Andrew Ng, founder of Google Brain.”
+I call it Drew, after Andrew Martin, the robot from the old movie Bicentennial Man.”

 “And what do you hope to do with Drew after achieving the brass ring of synthetic cognition?”

-I know he’s ribbing me but don’t care.
-“If we can track brain development from infancy, it’ll show us what makes us tick.”
+I know he’s ribbing me, but I’ve been here every time I talk about Drew.
+“If I can get the software to map brain development from infancy, it’ll show us what makes us tick—what motivates our feelings, thoughts, and subsequent actions.”

-“You can turn it into a therapist.
+“You can create a better AI therapist than what’s out there.
 Or a diagnostic tool for crazy people.”
-Vijay’s characterization that dysfunctional behavior rendered one ‘crazy,’ though typical, is still annoying.
+Vijay’s characterization that mental illness renders one ‘crazy,’ though typical, is still annoying.

-“You may have a unicorn for the right market,” Vijay says as he shoved his detritus into the bag his sandwich came in and stands.
+“You may have a unicorn for the right markets,” Vijay says as he gathers his detritus and stands.
 “The risk, of course, is someone using your brain maps to mess with people’s minds.”

 Unlike your ‘Empath,’ I don’t think to say until I’m in my CS221 class.